AKROGIS/AnimalMovement/Documentation/Installation Instructions.rst

 Open the file ``{installdir}\Database\CreateUsers.sql`` in in SSMS with a connection to the instance where you wish to create the database.
 Turn on ``SQLCMD Mode`` in the Query menu of SSMS.
-Edit the lines 10th and 11th lines to set the name of the domain group that has viewing permissions, and the name of the database (if you have changed it) respectively.
+Edit the 10th and 11th lines to set the name of the domain group that has viewing permissions, and the name of the database (if you have changed it) respectively.
 Then execute the query.